 Visual testing provides a fast, economical NDE method to perform tank car inspections.
 The VT method provides effective determination of many surface discontinuities but is dependent upon lighting and operator influences.
-Visual testing requires the aid of supplemental equipment and/or test methods to adequately determine small discontinuities and tight cracks.
+Visual testing alone may not be suitable for detection without the aid of supplemental equipment and/or test methods to adequately determine small discontinuities and tight cracks.

-The technology provided by visual enhancement equipment such as magnifiers and borescopes should continue to be used to improve the reliability of visual inspections.
+The technology provided from visual enhancement equipment, such as magnifiers and borescopes, should continue to be used to aid in the visual inspection of tank cars.
 It is essential that the operators are properly aware of the effect from lighting and the influence it has on evaluation.
 Reliability of inspections can be enhanced through emphasis on operator training and procedures.
 Operator proficiency would be increased through familiarity of the test method, the inspection area and the specifications pertaining to the evaluation.
 The use of available equipment and materials that provide the desired sensitivity of inspection should be emphasized and kept uniform from inspection to inspection.
 If the inspection process is changed, the operator should be familiarized with the changes prior to performing further inspections.